Mask prior-guided denoising diffusion improves inverse protein folding: Results

 We evaluate the accuracy of generated sequences using three metrics: perplexity, recovery rate and native sequence similarity recovery (NSSR) \cite{loffler2017rosetta}.
 Perplexity measures the alignment between a model's predicted AA probabilities and the native AA types at each residue position.
 The recovery rate indicates the proportion of accurately predicted AAs in the protein sequence.
 The NSSR evaluates the similarity between the predicted and native residues via the Blocks Substitution Matrix (BLOSUM) \cite{henikoff1992amino}, where each residue pair contributes to a positive prediction if their BLOSUM score is greater than zero.
 We use BLOSUM42, BLOSUM62, BLOSUM80 and BLOSUM90 to account for AA similarities at four different cut-off levels for NSSR computation.
-To evaluate the foldability, i.e., the quality of refolded protein structures, we use six metrics: predicted local distance difference test (pLDDT), predicted aligned error (PAE), predicted template modelling (pTM), template modelling score (TM-score), root mean square deviation (RMSD) and global distance test-total score (GDT-TS), where pLDDT, PAE and pTM measure the confidence and reliability of residue positions produced by the refolding algorithm, and TM-score, RMSD and GDT-TS measure the discrepancies between the predicted 3D structures and their native counterparts.
+To evaluate the foldability, i.e., the quality of refolded protein structures, we use six metrics: predicted local distance difference test (pLDDT), predicted aligned error (PAE), predicted template modelling (pTM), template modelling score (TM-score), root mean square deviation (RMSD) and global distance test-total score (GDT-TS), where pLDDT, PAE and pTM measure the confidence and reliability of predicted structures produced by AlphaFold2, and TM-score, RMSD and GDT-TS measure the discrepancies between the predicted 3D structures and their native counterparts.
+Supplementary S9 provides the technical details for these metrics.